 Scholarly sources, such as books and journal articles, are written by experts in a particular field and serve to keep others interested in that field up to date on the most recent research, findings and news.

+Why should you use scholarly sources?
 Scholarly sources' authority and credibility can improve the quality of your own paper or research project.
+You may also be required by your professor to have a certain number of scholarly sources as part of a project.

 If you think you've found a scholarly source through a web search, you need to determine if it is scholarly.
-Even if you find a source in a library database, you may not be looking at a scholarly article or book, as some databases index many times of publications.
+Even if you find a source in a library database, you may not be looking at a scholarly article or book, as some databases contain many types of publications.
 Use the chart below to help you distinguish between scholarly and popular sources.

 Characteristic | Scholarly | Popular |